+That’s what founder Zionna Hanson did when she learned that her very good friend Cecy Morales found irregularities in her breasts but was denied screening services because she was 26 at the time and deemed too young.
 The recommended age for a mammogram is 40.
 Z, as many of her close friends know her, decided this was unfair and unacceptable, and wanted to do something to prevent this from happening again.
 Thus, Barbell for Boobs was born.

 What keeps Z and her phenomenal team moving forward with their mission?
-“Not only is Barbells for Boobs funding early detection, we are also networking and making sure community leaders are connected to the program and what we are doing in their communities. ”
+“Not only is barbells for boobs funding early detection, we are also networking and making sure community leaders are connected to the program and what we are doing in their communities. ”

 For more information about Barbells for Boobs, or to find out ways you can get involved including how to host your own Barbell for Boobs event and making a donation, check out www.BarbellforBoobs.org.
 Because everyone does have a right to know if they are living with breast cancer.